-Below, we’ve created a vendor due diligence flowchart that demonstrates how to complete the process.
-It comes down to having your information technology, human resources, and legal teams independently assess each vendor on the shortlist.
+Below, we’ve created a vendor due diligence flowchart that shows how to complete the process.
+It comes down to having your information technology, human resources and legal teams independently assess each vendor.

-After the assessments are complete, you will then evaluate vendors that are approved by each department and make your final selection.
+After the assessments are done, evaluate the vendors approved by each department.
+Then make your final selection.

 According to Whistic, a website dedicated to providing the latest insights and updates on information security and third-party risk management, during this evaluation, you should also complete the following tasks:

-- Understand which of your company’s information or applications the vendor will have access to.
+- Understand what company information or applications the vendor will have access to

-- Draft action plans or determine next steps required by the vendor in order to protect your organization.
+- Draft vendor action plan or determine next steps to protect your organization

-Conduct audits to determine the vendor’s performance since your last evaluation and consider any new developments that might impact risk, like:
+Conduct audits to determine the vendor’s performance since your last evaluation.
+Then, consider any new developments that might impact risk, like:

 Assessing vendor compliance